Connect with the Neon Vercel Integration

 Confirm the integration settings.
 This allows the integration to:

 - Set environment variables for your Vercel project's production, development, and preview environments.

 - Create database branches for preview deployments.

-- Create a development branch for your Vercel development environment (if you selected that option).
+- Create a development branch for your Vercel development environment.

 Click Connect to confirm and proceed with the integration.
 If you encounter a connection error, see Troubleshoot connection issues.

-Once the settings are configured, you are presented with a Success! dialog where you can copy the new password for your database user.
+After the settings are configured, you are presented with a Success! dialog.

 - Navigate to the Neon Console.